 Resolution 12 set out in the Notice of AGM is a special resolution and will, if passed, authorise the Directors to buy back up to 14.99% of the Company's shares in issue at the date at which the resolution is passed.
 This will replace the current authority granted to the Directors at the last AGM.
-This authority will expire at the AGM to be held in 2025 when a resolution to renew the authority will be proposed.
-27,209,505 shares have been bought back under this authority during the year and 3,771,869 shares have been bought back under this authority post year-end to 2 April 2024.
+This authority will expire at the AGM to be held in 2026 when a resolution to renew the authority will be proposed.
+5,217,257 shares have been bought back under this authority during the year and 791,246 shares have been bought back under this authority post year-end to 19 March 2025.
 The maximum price (exclusive of expenses) which may be paid by the Company in relation to any such purchase is the higher of:

-- i) 5% above the average of the mid-market value of shares for the five business days before the day of purchase; or - ii the higher of the price of the last independent trade and the highest current independent bid on the London Stock Exchange.
+-) 5% above the average of the mid-market value of shares for the five business days before the day of purchase; or - ii the higher of the price of the last independent trade and the highest current independent bid on the London Stock Exchange.

-The minimum price which may be paid for an ordinary share is the nominal value of 5 pence each.
+The minimum price which may be paid for an ordinary share is the nominal value of 5p each.

 The decision as to whether to buy back any ordinary shares will be at the discretion of the Board.
 Ordinary shares bought back in accordance with the authority granted to the Board will either be held in treasury or cancelled.
-Shares held in treasury may be reissued from treasury but will only be reissued at a price that is in excess of the Company's then prevailing NAV per share.
-This authority will expire at the AGM to be held in 2025 when a resolution to renew the authority will be proposed.
+Shares held in treasury may be reissued from treasury but will only be reissued at a price that is in excess of the Company's then prevailing NAV per share with debt at fair value.
+This authority will expire at the AGM to be held in 2026 when a resolution to renew the authority will be proposed.